 If you are lucky enough to have an EA, the success of this working relationship greatly affects your ability to produce results.
 This article provides suggestions for the range of roles your EA might play in assisting you with your work and relationships.
 Please feel free to adapt this to enhance the specific working relationships between you and your EA.
 With each task, I have suggested a role, a way your EA might consider approaching the task.

-- I need 1 hour uninterrupted at the start of each day for a “Strategic Projects Review” meeting.
+- I want 1 hour uninterrupted at the start of each day for a “Strategic Projects Review” meeting.
 This allows me to process tasks that I have collected from the previous day If someone wants to see me urgently, for 10 mins max, during this time, email me and I will let you know when I can see them.

 - Meetings that I set up or others that I have been invited to, should be for either 20, 30, or 45 mins.
 This enables time between meetings for me to be accessible, check messages, travel etc